-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 4/Econ - maximise potential and existing employment 5/Econ - improve retail provision 6/Env - protect the identity through conserving heritage 7/Soc - ensure the community has a healthy lifestyle 8/Soc - provision of community facilities 9/Soc - improve safety and sustainability of movement 10/Soc - access to key community services Commentary, including assessment against 'Do Nothing' scenario These impacts individually and cumulatively are not likely to be significant.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect the landscape setting 3/Soc - ensure that housing addresses the need 4/Econ - maximise potential and existing employment 5/Econ - improve retail provision 6/Env - protect the identity through conserving heritage 7/Soc - ensure the community has a healthy lifestyle 8/Soc - provision of community facilities 9/Soc - improve safety and sustainability of movement 10/Soc - access to key community services These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario', unlisted local assets may be demolished or have their setting affected by other development.
-WICK9: CAR PARKING - 0 0 + 0 - 0 + + + This policy seeks to ensure that sufficient parking is provided to retain the vitality of Wickham Market village centre.
+WICK9: CAR PARKING 0 0 0 0 0 0 0 0 + 0 This policy seeks to ensure that sufficient parking is provided to avoid high levels of on-street parking, thereby retaining the character of Wickham Market as well as improving safety for pedestrians.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include WICK1, WICK10 and WICK11.
 The effects are likely to occur at the point during the lifetime of the Plan when new parking provision is made.
-The effects are likely to be felt in and close to Wickham Market village centre.
+The effects are likely to be felt where development occurs, principally on the site allocations (WICK12 and WICK13).
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario', insufficient car parking is provided in Wickham Market village centre which means that fewer people use the shops and services and therefore the vitality of the centre is diminished.
+Under the 'do nothing scenario', insufficient car parking is provided in Wickham Market which means that there is more on-street parking which compromises pedestrian safety.
 WICK10: PEDESTRIAN SAFETY 0 0 0 0 0 0 + 0 + 0 This policy seeks to improve safety for pedestrians at important pinchpoints in Wickham Market village centre.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include WICK1, WICK9 and WICK11.
 The effects are likely to occur at the point during the lifetime of the Plan when improved pedestrian access is provided.
-The effects are likely to be felt in Wickham Market village centre.
+The effects are likely to be felt where development occurs, principally on the site allocations (WICK12 and WICK13).
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario', pedestrian access at the pinchpoints in Wickham Market village centre continues to be an issue, either resulting in accidents or discouraging people from walking into the centre.